 Our research addresses the following issues that are critical to your success:

-- How can my organization effectively engage consumers, clinicians, and other stakeholders by using connected health technologies?
+- How can your organization effectively engage consumers, clinicians, and other stakeholders by using connected health technologies?
 What is involved in rolling out a comprehensive end-to-end connected health solution?
-What decisions do we need to make along the way?
+What decisions do you need to make along the way?

 - Which connected health technologies are consumers willing to use, and how much are consumers willing to pay out of pocket?

 - What has been the experience of other healthcare organizations to date?
 What are their lessons learned and best practices?
 Is there a demonstrable ROI for connected health initiatives?